festivaldev/UNIcode/README.md

 ## Known Issues
 - Performance may get drastically worse when displaying many tiles.
+- In 60 out of 100 cases the ALT+ codes provided aren't correct.
+Haven't figured out yet, how to correctly determine them.
 - Due to problems with overwide characters like `U+FDFD` (﷽) the HTML structure used for PDF export crashes, which is why PDF export is disabled at the moment.

 ## Roadmap